themintchoco/tp/docs/UserGuide.md

 Format: `undo`

-This command will undo the **latest possible undoable** command listed above.
+* This command will undo the **latest possible undoable** command listed above.
+* Commands that are not successfully executed due to errors will not be undone.
-Closing the app will also mean that previously ran commands will be **permanent** and no longer undoable.
+* Closing the app will also mean that previously ran commands will be **permanent** and no longer undoable.

 Examples:
 * `session delete` followed by `undo` will undo the delete command by adding the session back.